 Facet injections may provide relief for patients with low back and leg pain stemming from inflammation or irritation of the facet joints.
 Patients receiving facet injections normally have not responded to other conservative treatment such as oral anti-inflammatories, rest, lumbar corsets or physical therapy.
 Facet injections can also provide the physician with diagnostic information.
 These injections can provide relief from pain for days or even years, or in some cases, permanently.
 Injections typically will have a mixture of two medications.
 One is lidocaine which is an anesthetic similar to what your dentist may have used for dental work.
 The second medication is cortisone.
 Cortisone, naturally produced by the body, helps to reduce swelling and inflammation.
 The effects of lidocaine are immediate but may last only a few hours; the effects of cortisone may take 2-3 days or longer.
 The overall benefit of spinal injections may vary greatly from person to person and also with individuals repetitively over time.
 Please note that injections do not reverse arthritis, or change anatomy.
 As of June 2021, Medicare and most insurances no longer cover the costs for cortisone (steroid) injections into the facet joints.
 Alternatively, Facet Joint RFA is the preferred treatment and is covered by most insurers.

-Preparing For A Facet Injection:
+Preparing For Facet Injection:

 - Do not eat a large breakfast or meal.